MBlenn/amdgpu-ocl/README.md

 This script extracts the OpenCL bits and bobs from the official AMDGPU-PRO driver provided by AMD.
 These files are then packaged into a .deb file with very few  dependencies.
-Installing the resulting file on top of the open source amdgpu driver, you will be able to use official AMDGPU-PRO OpenCL on unsupported distributions like Ubuntu interim releases, Debian or Mint.
+Installing the resulting file on top of the open source amdgpu driver, you will be able to use official AMDGPU-PRO OpenCL on unsupported distributions like Ubuntu's interim releases, Debian or Mint.

 Download the latest AMDGPU-PRO driver for Ubuntu, switch to the directory containing the archive and